 Getting from Berwick station to Holy Island

-Once in Berwick, you have three options (or two options and a bit, as you’ll see below):
+Once in Berwick, you have four options (or three options and a bit, as you’ll see below) – but in low season these options narrow considerably:

 477 bus to Holy Island